 Nutrition and Shedding

-Ensuring they get enough calcium, Vitamin D3, and protein is essential for their skin health and shedding frequency.
+Ensuring they get enough calcium, Vitamin D3, and protein is essential for skin health and shedding frequency.

 If your gecko’s diet lacks these nutrients, it could be why they’re pale and struggling to shed properly.